zhujun98/A-Star-search/README.md

   downhill_time_consumption = normal_time_consumption*(1 - elevation_difference/20)

   Here 'elevation_difference' refers to the difference of elevation between two points.
-The maximum elevation difference between two reachable points is 8 in this map.
-The model concludes that the cost of one uphill point plus two downhill points equals to that of three flat points.
-The difference in uphill penalty and downhill award reflects the path length increase when going uphill or downhill.
+The maximum elevation difference between two adjacent reachable points is 8 in this map.
+The model concludes that the time consumption of one uphill point plus two downhill points equals to that of three flat points.
+The difference in uphill penalty and downhill award reflects the path length increase no matter if the rover goes uphill or downhill.

 ## Search model